CHILLIWACK

 Chilliwack Well Pump FAQ: What type of water well pump do I need for my well?

 We will need your Chilliwack water well information before a well pump system can be accurately sized and designed.
-The type and size of a well pump is decided by the depth and flow-rate of a water well.
-Water pumping system design will also determine the required pressure-system and other variables.
+The type and size of a well pump are decided by the depth and flow-rate of a water well.
+The design of the water pumping system will also determine the required pressure-system and other variables.

-Typically with a drilled well a submersible-pump and motors will be installed approximately 10' from the bottom on a well.
+Typically, with a drilled well, a submersible-pump and motors will be installed approximately 10' from the bottom of the well.

 Chilliwack Well Drilling also has a team of well pump experts.
 Well pump professionals are not to be confused with well drillers, we do focus on offering complete water systems to our clients.
 Our Chilliwack Well Pump experts will design the best water pumping system to fit your water requirements.

-Many Chilliwack area property owners prefer our full service water system program, we're experts at managing well drilling projects from domestic water wells to the large diameter systems.
-We manage the well pump installations and complete water systems from scratch regardless of size.
+Many Chilliwack area property owners prefer our full service water system program,.
+We can manage well drilling projects from domestic water wells to large diameter systems.
+We handle well pump installations and complete water systems from scratch, regardless of size.

-Our complete water system service eliminates stressful and costly problems often experienced by using multiple contractors who often do not communication with each other or not willing to work together for the sole-benefit of a local property owner.
+Our complete water system service eliminates stressful and costly problems often experienced by using multiple contractors who often do not communicate with each other or are not willing to work together for the sole-benefit of a local property owner.

-Chilliwack Well Pump maintains affordable water well services, call us to learn more about our one-stop-shop today!
-Call us today or request an online quote for local water well pump service, well pump repairs, water well repairs or well drilling in Sardis.
+Chilliwack Well Pump maintains affordable water well services.
+Call to learn more about our water well services!
+Request an online quote for our Chilliwack well pump costs and repairs.

 The Sardis Vedder Aquifer is located immediately north of the Vedder River in Sardis and extends north to the No. 1 Highway.
-It's bounded on the west side of the aquifer by the Abbotsford's city border and on the east side of the aquifer by Prest Road in Chilliwack
+It's bound on the west side of the aquifer by Abbotsford's city border and on the east side of the aquifer by Prest Road in Chilliwack

 The location of the Sardis Vedder Aquifer is shown in the diagram.
-The vulnerable areas is indicated by the colour coding, red being the most vulnerable area followed by the pink area then the green area.
+The vulnerable areas is indicated by the colour coding, with red being the most vulnerable area, followed by the pink area, and then the green area.

 Sardis Vedder Aquifer is a Vital Resource for Chilliwack

-Fresh ground water is becoming a scarce resource thorugh-out the world.
-One main reason for this scarcity is the in-flux of chemicals and biological agents into an aquifer which adversely affects the quality of water.
+Fresh groundwater is becoming a scarce resource throughout the world.
+One main reason for this scarcity is the inflow of chemicals and biological agents into an aquifer, which adversely affects the quality of water.

-Clean & safe ground water in Chilliwack is a valuable resource and is fundamental to our everyday life and our economic well being.
+Clean & safe groundwater in Chilliwack is a valuable resource and is fundamental to our everyday lives and our economic well being.
 Ultimately, survival depends on our protection of our aquifers.
 The water-supply for the Chilliwack District is received from the Sardis Vedder Aquifer.

-Because of the permeable nature of the soils over laying the Sardis Vedder Aquifer, contaminant migration into this ground water resource is a concern.
-If an aquifer does becomes polluted, recovery is typically very difficult, even impossible to restore an aquifer back to it's natural state depending on severity.
+Because of the permeable nature of the soils overlaying the Sardis Vedder Aquifer, contaminant migration into this groundwater resource is a concern.
+If an aquifer does become polluted, recovery is typically very difficult—even impossible—to restore the aquifer to it's natural state, depending on its severity.

-If an aquifer pollution is "severe", it may be technically impossible to restore an aquifer to sound conditions.
-For example, cleaning sites where water contains insoluble constituents, such as jet-fuel would require thousands-of-years.
+If aquifer pollution is "severe," it may be technically impossible to restore an aquifer to sound conditions.
+For example, cleaning sites where water contains insoluble constituents, such as jet- fuel, may require thousands of years.

-Septic-systems are another common source of groundwater pollution, contributing bacteria, viruses, nitrates, detergents, oils and chemicals to groundwater.
-Ground water contamination from septic-systems results in situations where septic-systems are poorly sited, designed or constructed, where septic systems are poorly maintained, or where septic-system densities are too high for capacity.
+Septic-systems are another common source of groundwater pollution, contributing bacteria, viruses, nitrates, detergents, oils, and chemicals to the groundwater.
+Groundwater contamination from septic-systems results in situations where septic-systems are poorly sited, designed, or constructed, where septic systems are poorly maintained, or where septic-system densities are too high for capacity.

-One of Chilliwack's greater interests is the safety of drinking water and protection of the Sardis Vedder Aquifer.
-We can all protect the local aquifer by taking the correct measures to prevent chemical and waste spills by ensuring that all hazardous-materials are transported, stored, and disposed of correctly, and by working with our neighbors to minimize dangerous land use activities that may pose a risk to our ground water resources.
+One of Chilliwack's greater interests is the safety of drinking water and the protection of the Sardis Vedder Aquifer.
+We can all protect the local aquifer by taking the correct measures to prevent chemical and waste spills, ensuring that all hazardous-materials are transported, stored, and disposed of correctly, and by working with our neighbours to minimize dangerous land use activities that may pose a risk to our groundwater resources.

 How could the Sardis Vedder Aquifer become contaminated?